Destaq/language-learning-dashboard/README.md

 2. Ensure you have Python3 and [Node.js](https://nodejs.org/en/download/) installed,
 3. Navigate to the `server` folder, which holds the Python code that allows the dashboard to run and store data.
 Install all requirements with the command `python3 -m pip install -r requirements.txt`.
 4. Backend done!
 Let's make sure that we have a database running.
 Install Postgres (best done through the [Postgres App](https://postgresapp.com/)) and run the following command in your terminal: `createdb language-learning-dashboard`.
 If the command does not work, you may have to configure PostgreSQL command line tools, a very simple process described [on the Postgres App page](https://postgresapp.com/documentation/cli-tools.html).
+5. Now, the Python libraries we installed aren't comprehensive.
+To run the chengyu database loader, below, we still need `psycopg2`.
+If you're *not* on a Mac (M1 I believe too?), run `python3 -m pip install psycopg2`.
+Then go to the next step.
+If there is an issue down the line with some `psycopg2` symbols, return here.
+If you *are* on a Mac (or coming back), do: `python3 -m pip uninstall psycopg2`, and then `python3 -m pip install psycopg2-binary`.

+   I'm not sure which versions of what OSes have the issue, so if one of these doesn't work, just uninstall and try the other.
-5. We need to link the Python code to the database using Flask-Migrate.
+6. We need to link the Python code to the database using Flask-Migrate.
 Create a file called `.env` in the `server` folder and populate it with the following values:

    ```
    export APP_SETTINGS="config.DevelopmentConfig"